sctg-development/vsixHarvester/README.md

 - `--proxy <PROXY>`: Proxy URL to use for HTTP requests.
 - `-v`, `--verbose`: Enable verbose output for detailed logging.
 - `-h`, `--help`: Print help information.
+- `--os-arch <OS-ARCH>`: OS architecture to install the extensions for.

 #### Example